TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 You know the saying that it takes [21 days to build a habit](https://www.huffingtonpost.com/james-clear/forming-new-habits_b_5104807.html)?
 That's because neural network is like a muscle.
 If you train it enough one direction, it will become natural for it.

-What believes you reinforce every day?
+What beliefs you reinforce every day?
 What are those you'd like to change a bit if that was possible?

 ### ...Personally

 This is very typical for all the self-help posts and books you've read, but there is still nothing going on.
 This is also called [Anecdotal evidence](https://en.wikipedia.org/wiki/Anecdotal_evidence).

 What works for me, works for me because of my history, my life events, and my complex settings.
-If somebody will start open-source berserk mode on Github, join people PHP communities and having a baby at the same time, it might not go so well.
+If somebody will start open-source berserk mode on Github, joining PHP communities and having a baby at the same time, it might not go so well.

-**So always think about yourself, if this or that information is useful for you personally.**
+**So always think about yourself, whether this or that information is useful for you personally.**

 In both cases beware of *nihilism*, that leads evolution nowhere.
 In circles.
 And beyond.

 ## Everything is Optional

 Another idea I have is **that everything is optional**.
-If I believe, that I should be a programmer, I'll do everything to make that happen.
-But when I start to think about myself as a writer and person who loves to connect people no matter what, I can slowly drop programming from my daily activities.
+If I believe that I should be a programmer, I'll do everything to make that happen.
+But when I start to think about myself as a writer and a person who loves to connect people no matter what, I can slowly drop programming from my daily activities.

-So when you decide, you can quit your job, find a new partner, move from your parents, write a post about that stuff you love to do after work for free or go out and just be one day alone, I believe you can do it.
+So when you decide that you can quit your job, find a new partner, move from your parents, write a post about that stuff you love doing after work for free or go out and just be one day alone, I believe you can do it.

 ## Baby Steps